Almac Group

 The foundation for test automation

-In 2015, Shauna Quinn, Group Head of Software Quality Assurance at Almac, began investigating different software test automation tools as part of a team-wide goal to incorporate automation across Almac’s end-to-end business processes testing strategy.
+In 2015, Shauna Quinn, Associate Director – Software Quality Assurance at Almac, began investigating different software test automation tools as part of a team-wide goal to incorporate automation across Almac’s end-to-end business processes testing strategy.
 After choosing their now-previous test automation tool, Quinn found early success in automating a number of Oracle-specific business processes such as shipping and fulfillment, but the tool was limited when it came to testing end-to-end processes that extended beyond Oracle.
 This lack of coverage made it difficult to validate the entire order to distribution process, limiting go-live confidence after an update to Oracle or integrated systems.

 Almac’s Oracle EBS instance is highly customized to meet the company’s unique business needs and process definitions, such as the specifics of their manufacturing phase.
 Producing a single drug, for instance, contains multiple different manufacturing jobs and dozens of forms.

 With a goal of improving release speed and confidence by fully automating testing for these critical end-to-end Oracle processes, she evaluated and ultimately chose Tricentis Tosca.
-It was the only tool demonstrably equipped to automate testing for end-to-end processes occurring within and beyond Almac’s Oracle EBS instance – ensuring complete coverage for their most high-value business processes
+It was the only tool demonstrably equipped to automate testing for end-to-end processes occurring within and beyond Almac’s Oracle EBS instance – ensuring complete coverage for their most high-value business processes.

 Complex business processes require sturdy test automation